|

 taxonomic distinctiveness predict fish invasions?

-Society of America, 90th Annual Meeting, Montreal, 11
+Ecological Society of America, 90th Annual Meeting,

-August 2005.
+Montreal, 11 August 2005.
 39. Predicting

-occurrence and impact of aquatic species invasions.
+the occurrence and impact of aquatic species invasions.

 American Society of Limnology and Oceanography, Summer